adithyaubale2006-hub/ADITHYA-GENAI/projects/AI_ChatBot/README.md

 * How to use the Google GenAI Python SDK
 * How to manage API keys using environment variables
 * How to build an AI-powered application
-* How to create a basic conversational interface
+* How to create a conversational AI interface
 * How to structure and upload a Python AI project to GitHub

 ---